 DPPOS Phases 1 & 2 provided the opportunity to examine CVD, atherosclerosis, and CVD risk factors in a large, demographically diverse, prospectively studied population with IGT and newly diagnosed diabetes.
 Repeated measures of glycemia and CVD risk factors during and after the DPP made possible a large number of analyses that have never been possible before.
-We have observed significant treatment-related differences in CVD risk factors (Figure 5) with major between-group differences seen in the 3-5 years after randomization.
-Also, we have analyzed a collection of CVD biomarkers and identified treatment-related differences in C-reactive protein and tissue plasminogen activator , as well as adiponectin , which suggest graded beneficial effects on CVD risk.
-By extending this assessment for a further 5-10 years into DPPOS Phase 3, there should be a sizable group of diabetic subjects who will have been studied through a phase of IGT and into a phase of diabetes, each lasting several years.
-Since the date of development of diabetic hyperglycemia is known within 6 to 12 months, it will be possible for the first time to track CVD risk factors, and subclinical and clinical outcomes as a function of this transition.
+We have observed significant treatment-related differences in CVD risk factors42 (Figure 5) with major between-group differences seen in the 3-5 years after randomization.
+Also, we have analyzed a collection of CVD biomarkers and identified treatment-related differences in C-reactive protein and tissue plasminogen activator43, as well as adiponectin73, which suggest graded beneficial effects on CVD risk.
+By extending this assessment into DPPOS Phase 3, there is a sizable group of diabetic subjects who have been studied through a phase of IGT and into a phase of diabetes, each lasting several years.
+Since the date of development of diabetic hyperglycemia is known within 6 to 12 months, it will be possible for the first time to track CVD risk factors and subclinical and clinical outcomes as a function of this transition.